wakatime/wakaq-ts/README.md

 wakaq.disconnect();
 ```

-After running `npm run worker` when you run `createUserInBackground('alan')` your task executes in the background on the worker server.
+After running `npm run worker` when you run `createUserInBackground.enqueue('alan')` your task executes in the background on the worker server.

 ## Deploying